The Market Reality

 3. Agencies or Service Providers:

-• Agencies managing multiple clients or customer deployments can benefit from CNAP’s per-customer clusters and built-in management.
+• Agencies managing multiple clients or customer deployments benefit from CNAP’s per-customer clusters and built-in management.

 4. Early-Stage Startups: